 Love-hate relationships are very common.
 Love and hate are emotions that are more similar to each other than they are different (1).
 We are often embarrassed and irritated by the behavior of people we otherwise love and adore.
 But why does this happen?

-But the truth is, when we are sharing our weaknesses, we are truly being vulnerable.
-We are showing our defects and flaws.Keep in mind that the other person is also showing their issues and flaws.
+But the truth is, it is when we share our weaknesses, when we can be truly vulnerable and show all our defects and flaws that we get to experience real intimacy although it can sometimes trigger resentment or antipathy in ourselves or our partner.Keep in mind that the other person is also showing their issues and flaws.
 We all have flaws, and we need to accept that if we want to convert a love-hate relationship into a love relationship.
 You need to accept that no one in this universe is without flaws.
-You will eventually have to face the good, the bad, and the ugly side of others, and sometimes, you may hate something in them – you just have to learn to accept it.
+You will eventually have to face the good, the bad, and the ugly side of others, and sometimes, you may hate something in them you just have to learn to accept it.

 - Hate And Love

 Hate naturally begins appearing with love when you are exposed to the not-so-flattering sides of other people when you get to know them better.
 But the truth is, you can’t hate someone you don’t know well, and you are bound to think about them more often and intensely if you hate them.
-Fixating on a person, whether due to hate or love, means that you have a deep relationship with them.
+Fixating on a person, whether due to hostility or fondness, means that you have a deep relationship with them.

-When love is mixed with hate, it leads to ambivalence.
+When devotion is mixed with hate, it leads to ambivalence.
 In an ideal relationship, love would trump hate every time, but we know that this isn’t always how life really works.
 We experience ambivalent feelings when we feel two conflicting emotions at the same time, such as being sad at the demise of a loved one who had been suffering for a long time, but at the same time happy that they don’t have to experience pain or suffering anymore.

 Loving and hating someone at the same time is the most natural thing in the world.
 Hating those we love does not make us monsters but more human.
 According to a study, the same regions in our brain get activated whether we love or hate someone (2).
 While experiencing both these emotions, researchers noticed increased activity in our brain’s insula and putamen.
 Both love and hate are extremely strong emotions, and the brain can’t distinguish between them when it comes to the intensity of feelings.
 Psychologically, the effect of love or hate in our brain can turn from positive to negative or vice versa very quickly.